×

 We asked people in Viareggio if they could share any humorous cultural blunders they commited.
 They wrote:

 "When visiting Viareggio, it's important to respect the local customs and traditions to avoid any cultural faux pas.
 Firstly, Italians value their dress code and appearance, so try to dress appropriately, especially when visiting religious sites.
 Wearing revealing clothes in churches or other religious places is considered disrespectful.
 Secondly, punctuality is not as strictly observed in Italy as it might be in other cultures.
 However, it's still important to be on time for formal occasions or business meetings.
 Thirdly, Italians are known for their love of food and dining is a social event.
 Avoid eating on the go or rushing through meals.
 Also, remember that cappuccino is typically a morning drink in Italy, and ordering it after a meal or in the afternoon might be seen as unusual.
 Fourthly, tipping is not mandatory in Italy, but it's appreciated.
 If you're satisfied with the service, leaving a small tip is a nice gesture.
 Lastly, Italians are generally warm and expressive people.
 Don't be surprised by close personal contact or animated conversations.
 However, it's important to respect personal space and boundaries.
-Remember, when in doubt, observe the locals and follow their lead," said one expat in Viareggio.
+Remember, when in doubt, observe the locals and follow their lead," remarked one foreigner who made the move to Viareggio.

 Italian For A WhileItalian For A While